My passion is 21st century learning.

 - Amplifying participants’ voices in program monitoring and evaluation (especially for arts-based interventions)

-I’m prouder still of my rich professional experiences, which include working in the federal government, teaching 2- to 25-year-olds both domestically and internationally, and consulting with media-oriented non-profits.
+I’m prouder still of my rich professional experiences, which include working in the federal government, teaching 2- to 25-year-olds both domestically and internationally, and consulting with various media organizations.

 I’m proudest that educators in Los Angeles and around the world have worked with me to co-develop learning experiences that continue to make a difference.